Who We Are

 A GLOBAL FORCE

-INTERPORTPOLICE is committed to effective global practices and protective security efforts; this includes working closely with key partners.
+INTERPORTPOLICE is committed to effective global practises and protective security efforts; this includes working closely with key partners.

 How We Do It

-We provide facilitation of evidenced based security practices, quality assurance management security systems, and collaborative information sharing, that effect operational to crisis requirements;
+We endeavour to ensure all authorities who have the responsibility for providing transportation public safety and supply chain security and critical infrastructure have access to evidenced based security practices, quality assurance management security systems, and collaborative information sharing, that can provide for effective operational to crisis protection;

-Focusing on train the trainer programmes that address practical operational outcomes leveraging authority forces’ capacity and sustainability to protect public safety and address serious transnational crime; and
+This action focuses on evidenced based and lesson learned best practises and train the trainer offerings that address practical operational outcomes that leverage an authority forces’ capacity and sustainability to protect public safety and address serious transnational crime.

 2023 - Were starting our list: